graahand/ubermensch/04_smarc/project_planning/05_ai_maths.md

 reflective pedagody (Gibbs Reflective Cycle)

 150 word essay on how should AI  math project (not only math but subjects including social,nepali,english,math,science and computer science, class 4 to  class 12) with MST.
-Mysecondteacher is based on the philosophy of advance pedagogy but they haven't yet implemented any AI related features except of the analytical reports generated after a simple MCQ based test which don't actually a actual reflection on one's understanding of the subject matter.
+Mysecondteacher is based on the philosophy of advance pedagogy but they haven't yet implemented any AI related features exc

+ept of the analytical reports generated after a simple MCQ based test which don't actually a actual reflection on one's understanding of the subject matter.